miklt/Sharif-Judge/v1.4/classes.md

 Add Classes
 ==============

 You can add a new class by clicking on "Add Class" in "Classes" page.
-This page, though, can only be seen by users of levels "admin", "head_instructor" or "instructor".
+This page, though, can only be seen by users of roles "admin", "head_instructor" or "instructor".

 There are several settings in "Add Class" page: